corkami/collisions/README.md

 A different strategy would be to kill the file type to bypass scanning as a corrupted file.
 Just overwriting the magic signature will be enough.
 Appending both files (as valid or invalid) with a format that doesn't need to be at offset 0 (archive, like ZIP/RAR/...) would reveal another file type.

-This enables polyglot collisions without using a Chosen prefix collision:
+This enables polyglot collisions without using a chosen-prefix collision:
 1. use UniColl to enable or disable a magic signature, for example a PNG:
 2. append a ZIP archive